FAQ

 At the end of the day, we do not want anyone to be disappointed or upset due to an ill fitting garment, and we will always go the extra mile to make sure you are completely satisfied, one way or another.

 Yes, but only after you have ordered a suit using our house fabrics and are certain the pattern we have drafted for you fits how you like.
 We do not do CMT on first suits until we gauge that the sizing and fit we have for you is correct and to your liking.
 This way, if we have to remake any part of your garment, we can do so without running into the risk of not being able to get more of your custom sourced fabric.
-The cost of CMT orders is $450 once you’ve sourced the material and ship it to us at your cost (or have it shipped to us directly from whomever you sourced the cloth if it’s an online seller)
+Price-wise, there is a lower price point to the suit, but we do add in a handling/shipping charge for your cloth, but the final price with us (the cost of cloth you purchased not withstanding) will be less than it would be using our house cloth.

 Yes I will meet with prospective clients to take their measurements and show fabric and suit samples.
 At the moment, sizing runs up to 46″ measured chest only, if your chest measures around larger than 46″ you will be outside of my size range.
-Meetups are done in at two locations, depending on the day of week.
-Weekday Mon – Fri I am usually available at my office in the City of Azusa, near the 210/605 during business hours of 8am – 3:30pm.
-If that does not work for your schedule I also do Saturday in the San Gabriel area of SoCal (approx 10-15 min from downtown) at 9am or after.
+Meetups are done in San Gabriel area of SoCal (approx 10-15 min from downtown) on Saturday mornings at 9am or after.
+If you are available during the week from 8am – 4pm you can come by my business and I can measure you and show samples from here.
 There is no commitment to purchase if you meet for a measurement/sample showing, and measurement meetups are free of charge.
-Saturday meetups can be booked full up to 1-2 weeks in advance so keep that in mind if you are going to be here from out of town.
+Most Saturday meetups are booked about 1-2 weeks in advance so keep that in mind if you are going to be here from out of town.
 All local meetups are done at my discretion of availability, so not all days are guaranteed to be available.
+And I stress punctuality, so there is a 10 min grace period for being late.
+If you know you will be late please call 5-10 minutes prior to the meeting time.
+If you are going to be more than 15-20 minutes late I will probably tell you we need to reschedule.
 It is encouraged that you take your traffic patterns of where you’re coming from, and plan accordingly to arrive 5-10 min before our scheduled appointment time.
 The average meetup takes about 15-25 minutes depending on how many questions one has.

 There is nearly no “too small” size.
 As for the upper end, the largest sizing we accommodate is a measured 46″ around the chest.
 The reason we do not make a larger size, initially Thick as Thieves was made for slimmer men who could not find anything that fit correctly OTR as everything was geared towards larger sized guys (even in smaller sizes).
 We do no feel our pattern grades well past a 46″ chest so therefore we do not offer anything larger, in order to maintain our aesthetic and quality of fit.